Gede Primahadi Wijaya Rajeg

 I have also been following the updates on how the assessment of researchers and their research outputs should be improved by not solely relying on (i) skewed metrics, such as the Journal Impact Factor (JIF) and/or H-index, and (ii) the venue in which research output is published (see also the San Francisco Declaration on Research Assessment [SF DORA] and the Leiden Manifesto for more details).

-I am also a certified instructor (under the name "Gede Rajeg") to teach The Carpentries lessons, especially the R programming language.
+I am also a certified instructor (under the name "Gede Rajeg") for teaching The Carpentries lessons, especially the R programming language.
 I received my Carpentries certification in 2018 when I was a member of the instructor team at the Monash Data Fluency for Research (2018 - 2019), where I helped co-teach basic coding skills (esp.
 R) for Monash University researchers and beyond.

-Since April 2020, I set up a YouTube channel containing linguistics-related topics and digital research tools.
-Thus far, I have been to the following countries:
+Since April 2020, I have set up a YouTube channel containing linguistics-related topics and digital research tools.

 Highlights